Sarah Sanders Must Be ‘Shunned’ For Not Doing Her Job Properly, Conservative Writer Says

 Rubin’s comments come in light of the mounting attacks on the free press by president Donald Trump.
 Last week, Trump angered sections of the media by calling journalists “enemy of the people,” a label which, many argue, could lead to violence against journalists.

-When CNN White House correspondent Jim Acosta confronted Sarah Sanders in the briefing room, demanding that the press secretary clarify Trump’s statement, Sanders simply deflected the question, instead appearing to pin the blame on the media for Trump’s inflamed rhetoric.
+When CNN White House correspondent Jim Acosta confronted Sarah Sanders in the briefing room, demanding that the press secretary clarify Trump’s statement, as reported by the Daily Mail.
+Sanders simply deflected the question, instead appearing to pin the blame on the media for Trump’s inflamed rhetoric.

 “It’s ironic, Jim, that not only you and the media attack the president for his rhetoric, when they frequently lower the level of conversation in this country.”